EduardoVernier/treemap-comparison-resources/README.md

 **The mapping of indicator ids to dataset descriptions can be found [here](https://github.com/EduardoVernier/dataset-generator/blob/master/WorldBank/id_indicator_map.csv)**.

-Addtional information about datasets can be found [here](https://github.com/EduardoVernier/dataset-generator/blob/master/WorldBank/wb-series.csv) with descriptions, information about periodicity, aggregation method, limitations and exceptions, statistical concept and methodology, source, license type, etc.
+Addtional information about datasets can be found [here](https://github.com/EduardoVernier/dataset-generator/blob/master/WorldBank/wb-series.csv) with descriptions, information about periodicity, aggregation method, limitations and exceptions, statistical concept and methodology, source, license type, etc. These datasets were extracted in July 4, 2018.

 #### TMDB